SalesVista/stateless-validation/README.md

 - `opts.scroll`: boolean, default `false`

     Use a "scroll from right" algorithm when using the prefix to make the slug valid.
 The default algorithm prepends the entire prefix (when necessary), whereas the "scroll" algorithm only prepends a minimal number of characters from the prefix to make the slug valid (i.e. only uses 1 to 3 characters of the prefix instead of the whole thing).

+- `opts.allowHyphen`: boolean, default `true`

+    When `false`, hyphens are not valid in slugs. `convertToSlug` will replace any hyphen characters using `opts.hyphenReplacement`.

+- `opts.hyphenReplacement`: string, default `'_'`

+    What to replace hyphens with when `allowHyphen` is `false`.
+Set to an empty string to remove them entirely.

 ### `sv.isValidPassword(string)`